Aubrey O’Day Denies Having Plastic Surgery, Confirms Work She’s Had Done

 “I’ve had lip fillers and Botox.
 I put a lot of filters,” the singer admitted.
 “I know all the tricks and I use them.”

-O’Day also shared some of her most memorable comments about her appearance.
+O’Day also shared some of the most memorable comments about her appearance.
 The singer shared that one of the worst comments she received was from a non-fan who compared her to “an old leather handbag that’s been put in the dryer 15 times.”
 While she shared that the comment was in poor taste, she also described the comment as one of her personal favorites.

 O’Day said that, while the criticisms she receives from the public are harsh, she has more than trained herself through many years on reality television.
 She said that hearing remarks from people about her appearance since she was 17 made the now-35-year-old star equipped to handle anything the haters throw her way.